 How to release junixsocket

-NOTE: This is probably not interesting unless you're the project admin or going to fork it.
+This is mostly relevant only if you're the project admin or going to fork the project.

 Prerequisites